Subaru Legacy (seventh generation)

-The Subaru Legacy (BW) was the seventh generation of the Legacy range of mid-size cars, with the station wagon version, the Subaru Outback (BT) being the sixth generation of the Legacy-based Outback range.
+The Subaru Legacy (BW) is the seventh generation of the Legacy mid-size sedan.
 It made its debut at the 2019 Chicago Auto Show on February 7, 2019, and went on sale in the third quarter of 2019 for the 2020 model year.

 Unlike previous models, the seventh-generation Legacy was not sold in Japan and Australia due to low sales of its predecessor.
 The seventh-generation model was built in the United States and sold only in the North America region.

 History

 Series production of the seventh-generation Legacy and sixth-generation Outback started in July 2019.
 The first of each model was driven off the SIA production line in Lafayette, Indiana, on July 29.

 The seventh-generation Legacy was not marketed in Japan.
 Orders for the sixth-generation Legacy were accepted through June 22, 2020, and production was discontinued after that date.